mruby/mruby/doc/guides/gc-arena-howto.md

 GC (garbage collector) must ensure that object is "alive", in other words, that it is referenced by somewhere from program.
-This can be determined by checking that that object can be directly or indirectly referenced by root.
+This can be determined by checking if the object can be directly or indirectly referenced by root.
 The local variables, global variables and constants etc are root.